 Caffeine in Chocolate

 The other concern with chocolate is the caffeine content.
-1 tbsp cocoa powder has around 12 mg caffeine.
+1 tbsp cocoa powder has around 12 mg caffeine (to compare a cup of coffee has around 70-140 mg).
 The AAP also recommends against caffeine in children’s diets.
 Some children may react by acting jittery, anxious, or irritable.
 Just as with adults, some kids will be far more sensitive to caffeine than others.

 So Can You Give Chocolate to Your Baby?